 \subsection{Data pre-processing and continuation}

 Instances of a patient's health data occur at discrete, asynchronous points in the record, with large gaps existing between encounters with the healthcare system.
 Sampling a record at a random point is thus unlikely to give values for a majority of chart variables.
 This noisy, discrete data must be transformed into continuous and synchronous data that can be sampled at any point in time.
 We followed the methods employed by Lasko et al.\cite{lasko} and Mota et al.\cite{marco} for data preprocessing.
 In summary, we computed longitudinal curves for all 9000 chart variables for each patient with a temporal resolution of one day from the discrete and asynchronous EHR observations (\textbf{Fig.1}).
-The process used for curve generation for each variable depended on its data modality.
+The process used for curve generation for each variable depended on its data modality, as follows.

 For medical conditions, represented by SNOMED billing codes in the SD, we constructed smooth code-intensity curves from discrete instances using a variation of the Random Average Shifted Histograms (RASH) algorithm\cite{RASH}.
-In the event of missing data, we imputed a constant curve with baseline annual event-arrival probability of 1/20.
-For clinical measurements such as vital signs and laboratory values, we used the Piecewise Cubic Hermite Interpolating Polynomial (PCHIP)\cite{pchip} to generate smooth continuous curves between the recorded discrete values.
+In the event of missing data, we imputed a constant curve with baseline annual event-arrival probability of once per 20 years.
+For clinical measurements such as vitals and lab values, we used the Piecewise Cubic Hermite Interpolating Polynomial (PCHIP)\cite{pchip} to generate smooth continuous curves between the recorded discrete values.
 Records without observations for a given variable were assigned a constant curve of the population median.
 For medications, we opted to create binary curves that approximate medication adherence, given that medication data in the SD solely indicates presence on a visit's medication list.
-We assumed continuation of any regimen if noted on contiguous visits, imputing a value of 1.
+We assumed continuation of regimens noted on contiguous visits, imputing a value of 1.
 If a subsequent visit's list dropped a medication, we assumed discontinuation at the temporal midpoint.
-Medications that were not noted at all on a given chart were assigned the zero function.
-Finally, demographics such as race and sex were represented by constant binary variables based on the record's most recent values.
+Medications that were never noted on a given chart were assigned the zero function.
+Finally, demographics such as race and sex were represented by constant binary variables based on the record's most recent value.

 We stacked each curve longitudinally into an $m \times t$ curveset for each patient, where $m$ is the number of clinical variables and $t$ is the number of days spanned by the record.
 We then sampled $n$ curveset cross sections at uniformly random times with an average density of one sample per record-year.
 This results in longer charts having a higher probability of being sampled more than once, while some shorter charts were not sampled at all.